Posted on

 Extra Flavors and Substitutions

-• Chia Pudding: Mix in your choice of fruit.
+• Chia pudding: Feel free to serve your choice of fruit

-• Meatloaf: Substitute with your choice of ground meat such as ground turkey or ground chicken.
+• Taco Meat: Feel free to use your choice of ground meat such as chicken or turkey.

 • Supplement meals with additional snacks such as fresh veggies and fruit for additional daily caloric needs.
 You can use lime/lemon and olive oil in place of salad dressing